nickdowse/RailsMagicClipboard/README.md

 ### Installation

-Until it is in Package Control either come talk to me and I'll help you install it, or read on for more options.
-Don't forget to read the sections below and the 'Setup Issues' section for more essential install information.

 ###### Installing through package control

-Coming soon...
+1. In Sublime Text open up the package control menu bar (`super+shift+p`) and type `install package`
+2. Search for `RailsMagicClipboard`, and click on it to install the package.
+3. Look through the setup issues to see if you need to install any extra services.

 ###### Installing the hard way

-1. Clone repository to your Sublime Text Packages directory.
+1. Clone this repository to your Sublime Text Packages directory.
-2. Follow all other instructions.
+2. Follow all other instructions (especially the _Setup Issues_ section!)

 ### Usage